rohinimuralidharan/dx_denovo/docs/containerization/openshift_cf191andearlier.md

-# Deploying DX CF191 and earlier release Containers to Red Hat OpenShift \| HCL Digital Experience
+# Deploying DX CF191 and earlier release Containers to Red Hat OpenShift

 Learn how to deploy HCL Digital Experience \(DX\) 9.5 CF191 and earlier release Containers using the Red Hat OpenShift platform.